alkatrazstudio/neodim-chat/README.md

 ## Key features

 * Chat between [two](#chat-mode) or [more](#group-chat-mode) participants
-* The next chat participant is chosen by AI (when more than participants are involved)
+* The next chat participant is chosen by AI (when more than two participants are involved)
 * Write a [story](#story-mode) (as a "monologue" of one participant)
 * Text [adventure game](#adventure-mode) simulation
 * Quick controls to generate/edit messages for any chat participant and undo/redo/retry messages